Minox: Technical details of Minox 8×11 cameras

 Early Minox cameras from Minox A/III to Minox B were equipped with a four-element, three-group Complan (lens) designed by ex-Leica lens designer Arthur Seibert.
-The Complan lens has a curved film plane, hence in these cameras the negative must be held in an arc to improve the edge-to-edge sharpness of the image.
-The Minox enlarger also holds the negative in this same curve.
-Later models, beginning with late model Minox B, to the current model TLX, using the 15 mm f/3.5 four-element, three-group flat-field Minox lens, holds the negative flat.
+The Complan lens has curved film plane, hence in these cameras the negative must be held in an arc to improve the edge-to-edge sharpness of the image.
+The Minox enlarger of the period also holds the negative in this same curve.
+Later models, beginning with late model Minox C, to the current model TLX, using the 15 mm f/3.5 four-element, three-group flat-field Minox lens, which holds the negative flat.
 The advance was attributed by Rolf Kasemeier (Small MINOX Big Pictures 1971 edition) to new rare-earth element, high-index, low-dispersion, optical glasses becoming available (probably from Schott Glass, of Jena).
 Note that lens performance between old and new complan/minox lenses was rated by MINOX themselves as identical.